GrinSync/GrinSyncFrontend/README.md

 ## Repository Layout
 - *test*: The folder where the test files for our frontend testing are.
 - *lib > pages*: The folder where all the files for the pages of our app are.
 - *lib > api*: The folder where all the files that handle API calls to the backend are.
+- *lib > models*: The folder where all the files that handle our models can be found.
+- *images > assets*: The folder where all image assets (icons, logos, etc.) can be found.

 ## How to build and run our project